sharewithamar/quiz/README.md

 #Todo

--if user has already played then display his score in home page.
-He should not be able to play again -create service for questions and answers
+- if user has already played then display his score in home page.
+He should not be able to play again
+- create service for questions and answers
--after submission navigate to toppers
+- after submission navigate to toppers
--display score in home
+- display score in home
--feedback section if already played.
+- feedback section if already played.
--toppers page
+- toppers page
--gllerypage
+- gllerypage

 # Quiz